-Running a Refinement
+Running a Refinement (in detail)

 In order to refine potential parameters the following is required: